 Come what may, you don’t want your credit score to go below 650 which is considered FAIR.

-You can access better credit card rewards
+1. Access better credit card rewards

 Unlike other credit cards, rewards credit cards allow their cardholders to enjoy all kinds of incentives, from cash back to airline miles, to hotel points and everything in between.
 But as you might have guessed, the best reward credit card programs are only available to consumers with good or excellent credit scores.
 If your credit score needs improvement you may not qualify for any reward credit cards.

-Also, these rewards can help put more money in your account.
+Also, these credit card rewards can help put more money in your account.
 If you regularly use your rewards credit card and clear your balances on time, then you might qualify for hundreds to thousands of dollars worth of rewards for free

 Tip: If you’re looking to improve your credit, consider asking a close friend or family member to include you as a cosigner on their credit card.
 That way, you’ll share equal responsibility for the debt.
 Both the loan and a history of regular and timely payments will appear on your credit report.